ModelOriented/SAFE/README.md

 # SAFE - Surrogate Assisted Feature Extraction

-SAFE is a python library that you can use to enhance your simple ML models.
+SAFE is a python library that you can use to build better explainable ML models leveraging capabilities of more powerful, black-box models.
-The idea is to use more complicated model - called surrogate model - to extract more information from features, which can be used later to fit some simpler model.
+The idea is to use more complicated model - called surrogate model - to extract more information from features, which can be used later to fit some simpler but explainable model.
 Input data is divided into intervals or new set of categories, determined by surrogate model, and then it is transformed based on the interval or category each point belonged to.
 Library provides you with SafeTransformer class, which implements TransformerMixin interface, so it can be used as a part of the scikit-learn pipeline.
 Using this library you can boost simple ML models, by transferring informations from more complicated models.